SM 32x125 [2xM8] / N52 - magnetic roller

 - They have very high magnetic induction on the surface of the magnet,

-- Key role in the industry of new technologies – are used in HDD drives, electric drive mechanisms, medical devices and various technologically advanced devices.
+- Key role in the industry of new technologies – find application in computer drives, electric drive mechanisms, medical apparatus or other highly developed apparatuses.

 Disadvantages of neodymium magnets: